conduktor/conduktor-docs/docs/platform/guides/custom-deserializers.md

 Console looks for jars present in folder `/opt/conduktor/plugins` during startup.

 :::caution warning
-Each customer deserializer must be packaged into a single jar with all its dependencies (fat jar).
+Each custom deserializer must be packaged into a single jar with all its dependencies (fat jar).
 :::

 If everything went well, you should see this in the Console starting: